Legislative Committee Meetings

 While the legislature is in session, Colorado Senior Lobby (CSL) holds weekly meetings to review legislation looking for those bills that impact seniors.
 From these bills, the group selects those that have the greatest potential impact on seniors for weekly discussion.
 The result is that the Colorado Senior Lobby will either support or oppose proposed legislation depending on its impact on seniors.
 If there is uncertainty, then it will monitor the proposed legislation.
 As the bill proceeds through the process it is frequently amended.
 This may result in the Senior Lobby changing its position in regard to the bill.

-During the summer and fall the CSL Legislative Committee meets twice a month.
+During the summer and fall the CSL Legislative Committee meets once or twice a month.
 At these meetings the upcoming legislative issues are discussed and organizations are invited to attend and present information relevant to older adults.

 2019 Legislative Committee Meeting SUMMER Schedule